learn-co-curriculum/hs-forms-demos/demo1/README.md

 In `demo1.rb` we've set up a basic Sinatra controller.
 You can see we have a get request, but that route name looks a little funny.
 Whats up with that `:name`?
 In this example, we're setting up `:name` to be a dynamic value.
 When you have a symbol in your route, you're expecting a value from your user.

-In this case, the controller expecting `:name` to change based on whatever name we feel like typing.
+In this case, the controller is expecting `:name` to change based on whatever name we feel like typing.
 In the browser address bar I can enter `localhost:4567/hello/vanessa`.

 The controller then transfers that information into a params hash: